Losant/losant-docs/docs/getting-started/boards/getting-started-with-arduino-wifi-101.md

 // Create an instance of a Losant device.
 LosantDevice device(LOSANT_DEVICE_ID);

-// Connects to WiFi and then to the Losant platform. void connect() {
+// Connects to WiFi and then to the Losant Platform. void connect() {

   // Connect to WiFi.